 Moby-Dick is an opera based on the classic novel by Herman Melville.
 Set in 1820, it tells the story of Captain Ahab of the whaleship Pequod, who after losing one of his legs to a frightening white whale, becomes obsessed with finding and destroying the creature at any cost.
 Only one crew member, first mate Starbuck, realizes the deadly implications of Ahab’s obsession and the risks to the ship’s crew.
 Since its 2010 debut at the Dallas Opera, Jake Heggie and Gene Scheer’s opera adaption of Melville’s classic novel has captivated audiences with its inventive storytelling, spectacular music, sets and visual effects.
+Run-time approximately three hours.
 Company premiere!

 Captain Ahab gazes out to sea in the early morning hours while his crew sleeps below deck.
 Harpooneer Queequeg, a South Sea Islander, wakens Greenhorn (Ishmael in Melville’s novel) with his praying.
 “All hands” is sounded and the ship’s sails are raised while first mate Starbuck and third mate Flask discuss the Captain’s enigmatic absences.

 The crew sings of whaling and fortunes to be made and Ahab appears to tell them that the real reason for the voyage is to hunt for Moby-Dick, the white whale that severed his leg.
 He commands that no whales are to be taken until Moby-Dick is sighted, and nails a gold coin to the masthead for the first man who sights the monster.
 All cry out “Death to Moby-Dick.”
 Starbuck finds the mission to be blasphemous, but Ahab is unmoved.